 Depending on what study you’ve read, it’s estimated that between 20-30% of the workforce may never return to the office space.
 How does that impact printing?
-Right now, printing that was happening in the office isn’t happening.
 Even when some do return to work, not everyone will.
-This means we can expect a drop in print volume even after things return back to “normal.”
+This means we can expect a drop in print volume.

 Those that are working from home still have a need to print and will be tempted to plug in their home devices, introducing security risk to their employer’s network.
-That’s why many organizations need to implement a print from home type of solution for their employees.
-While this is a fairly new offering, dealers are looking at how they can package an at home solution which organizations purchase and disperse to their remote workforce.
+That’s why organizations should consider implementing a print from home solution for their employees.
+While this is a fairly new offering, solution providers are looking at how they can package an at home solution which organizations purchase and disperse to their remote workforce.

 There’s been lots of change over the last couple of years: The needs of your customers have changed, the way we do business has evolved, and new obstacles have formed.
 If you can continue to understand what your customers need and keep you finger to the pulse of what others inside and outside of your space are doing, you’ll identify opportunities beyond print that will help you evolve into the future.

 [Webinar] Diversification Gone Wrong: Lessons Learned to Make It Right

 Tuesday, April 5, 2022 | 1-2 PM CST